Tactical & Thermoregulation Performance Laboratory

 About us

-The Tactical and Thermoregulation Performance Lab, a branch of the Huffines Institute a Texas A&M University, is dedicated to advancing the understanding of human thermoregulation, individual variability, and adaptability in response to chronic thermal challenges.
+The Tactical and Thermoregulation Performance Lab, is dedicated to advancing the understanding of human thermoregulation, individual variability, and adaptability in response to chronic thermal challenges.

 By focusing our research on populations based in the hottest regions of the United States, our research highlights the unique environmental pressures of the region, offering insights into human resilience and performance in extreme environments.

-Through interdisciplinary collaboration and innovative approaches, we aim to extend the boundaries of human capability and proactively address the challenges of tomorrow.
+Through interdisciplinary collaboration and innovative approaches, we aim to extend the boundaries of human capability and enhance resilience and safety in challenging conditions.

 Location: Lab 134, Reynolds Building